vedph/cadmus_doc/core/profiles.md

 ]
 ```

-Note that currently the web UI frontend implements a convention by which if a thesaurus with id `model-types@en` exists, it will be used to map raw part type IDs like `net.fusisoft.note` to user-friendly names like `note`.
+Note that currently the web UI frontend implements a convention by which if a thesaurus with id `model-types@en` exists, it will be used to map raw part type IDs like `it.vedph.note` to user-friendly names like `note`.
 If such thesaurus does not exist, or is not complete, no error will occur; rather, the raw type IDs will be used instead of the corresponding user-friendly names.

 ### Thesauri Aliases